BernardoTomelleri/phylab/README.md

 ```

 Alternatively, you can clone the repository or download the latest release
-manually and import the main module directly inside your script just like before.
+manually and import the main module directly inside your script just as before.

 ## Using Phy lab
 For a quick guide on how to use this library and to show just how much of a difference